 \subsection{Limitations of data-averaged posterior checking}

-A fundamental limitation of data-averaged posterior checking is that they ignore the mapping between data and posteriors --- there are many ways to change predicted outcomes while keeping the average prediction identical.
+A fundamental limitation of data-averaged posterior checking is that it ignores the mapping between data and posteriors --- there are many ways to change predicted outcomes while keeping the average prediction identical.
 Assuming uniform prior over models, some examples of specific model mixups that can never be detected by data-averaged posterior checking include:

-\begin{itemize} \tightlist \item \textbf{All models identical}, i.e. all fitted submodels are actually the same, even when data was simulated from substantially different submodels. \item \textbf{Permuted model indices}, i.e. indices of the fitted submodels are arbitrarily permuted.
-When \(K = 2\) this corresponds to computing the inverse of the correct Bayes factor. \item \textbf{Different predictor sets} in the context of regression models.
+\begin{itemize} \tightlist \item \textbf{All models identical}, i.e. all fitted submodels are actually the same, even when data was simulated from substantially different submodels. \item \textbf{Permuted model indices}, i.e., the fitted submodels are arbitrarily permuted.
+When \(K = 2\) this gives the inverse of the correct Bayes factor. \item \textbf{Different predictor sets} in the context of regression models.
 Swapping any fitted submodel for one with different predictors than the one that was used to simulate the data will lead to identical data-averaged posterior of the model index as long as the implied prior distribution of the linear predictor is the same. \end{itemize}

-Note that all of those problems are not implausible to arise from a simple programming error in Bayes factor computation.
+Note that all of those problems are not implausible to arise from a simple programming error.
 The first two problems will violate both prediction calibration and SBC (even without extra test quantities) in all cases.
 The latter will almost certainly fail those checks as well, although one may be able to construct some contrived counterexamples.
 SBC with suitable test quantities will discover all problems.

-Additional, but likely less relevant problem is that data-averaged posterior checking will not necessarily flag assigning posterior probability of 0 to the correct model, which is immediately flagged by SBC/prediction calibration.
-In practice, posterior probability will almost never be computed as exactly zero, but a package may repeatedly assign very low probability to the correct model and still pass data-averaged posterior checking (it is easy to push all posterior model probabilities closer to extremes while maintaining the same average of the probabilities).
+Additional problem is that a package may repeatedly assign very low probability to the correct model and still pass data-averaged posterior checking by pushing all posterior model probabilities closer to extremes while maintaining the same average probability.